bhavishy2801/cove/CONTRIBUTING.md

 3. Fix any issues reported by CI checks
 4. If clippy reports warnings, run `just fix` first to auto-fix what's possible
 5. If you changed Rust exports that generate bindings, run `just build-ios` and `just build-android` before committing
-6. Rebase on the latest `master` if `master` has changed since you started your work
+6. Merge the latest `master` into your branch if `master` has changed since you started your work

 ## Commit Messages

-Write clear, concise commit messages following these guidelines:
+Write clear, concise commit messages that explain what changed and why.
+Let the code describe how.

+Helpful defaults:

 - **Use imperative mood**: "Add feature" not "Added feature"
-- **Limit subject to 50 chars**: Be concise, this is the title
 - **Capitalize the subject line**
 - **No period at the end of the subject**
-- **Separate subject from body with a blank line**
-- **Wrap body at 72 chars**
-- **Explain what and why, not how**: The code shows how
+- **Add a body when it helps explain context or motivation**

 Example:
 ```